kit0-0/bookstore-react-redux/README.md

 # 📖 About the Project <a name="about-project"></a>

-**math-magicians** is a web application designed for mathematics enthusiasts.
-It is a Single Page App (SPA) that provides users with the ability to perform simple calculations and discover random math-related quotes.

-The purpose of the project is to create an intuitive and user-friendly calculator application that allows users to perform basic calculations on any device with an internet connection.
-Additionally, the application provides inspirational and thought-provoking math-related quotes to inspire users.
+**bookstore-react-redux** is a web application that allows users to manage a list of books.
+It provides functionality to display a list of books, add new books, and remove selected books.

 ## 🛠️ Built With <a name="built-with"></a>